-- 67. A further matter to help pave the way for the consolidation of planning law has been identified since the consultation on the Draft Bill the repeal of section 186 of the Planning Act 2008.
+68. A further matter to help pave the way for the consolidation of planning law was identified subsequent to the consultation on the Draft Bill - the repeal of section 186 of the Planning Act 2008.
 This provision has never been brought into force, and it is now redundant.
 It would have amended the powers of the High Court on successful legal challenges to unitary development plans adopted under Part 2 of the Town and Country Planning Act 1990, the last of which was adopted in Wales in 2011.
 No more unitary development plans (UDPs) can be adopted in Wales, because once an authority has a UDP it is required to start moving over to the "new" system of local development plans under Part 6 of the Planning and Compulsory Purchase Act 2004.
-At the time of the consultation on the Draft Bill, there was one remaining UDP (maintained by Wrexham County Borough Council), but the passage of time meant that no legal challenge to which section 186 would apply could be brought against it.
+At the time of the consultation on the Draft Bill, there were two remaining UDPs, but the passage of time meant that no legal challenge to which section 186 would apply could be brought against those.
 Section 186 of the Planning Act 2008 is now spent and can be repealed.
-Given section 186 has never been brought into force and can no longer be used, separate consultation on its repeal was not considered necessary. - 68.
-Since the consultation on the Draft Bill, Wrexham Council has adopted a Local Development Plan.
-This means that there are no longer any UDPs in Wales, so that the remaining provisions relating to UDPs in Wales are spent and can be repealed.
-Those provisions are in section 20 of, and Schedule 5 to, the Local Government (Wales) Act 1994; section 204 of the Planning Act 2008; and in S.I.
-2005/2847.
-Given there are no UDPs in Wales, separate consultation on this was not considered necessary. - 69.
-Provision on these matters has been included within Part 4 of Schedule 1 to the Bill.
+Given section 186 has never been brought into force and can no longer be used, separate consultation on its repeal was not considered necessary.

+- 69. Since the consultation on the Draft Bill, both Flintshire and Wrexham Councils adopted Local Development Plans.
+As such at the time the Bill was introduced there were no longer any UDPs in Wales: the remaining provisions relating to UDPs in Wales were therefore considered spent and could be repealed.
+Given there were no UDPs in Wales, separate consultation on the inclusion on the spent provisions was not considered necessary. - 70.
+The legal situation in relation to Wrexham Council's UDP has however now changed again and the Government will seek to address this matter at Stage 3 of the Senedd's consideration.
+The Explanatory Notes (at Annex A) continue to reflect the Bill at the time this revised Explanatory Memorandum was laid before the Senedd under Standing Order 26.68.